The Mountain Astrologer

 For Duplication Purposes:

-We prefer that you send us your article on CD-ROM.
-(You may also submit it via e-mail in the formats discussed below, but we still ask that e-mail submissions be followed up with a hard copy of the article and printouts of any charts or other graphics.)
-Please enclose a laser-printed copy of your article with the CD.
+We prefer that you send us your article via e-mail in the formats discussed below.
+(In some cases, we will ask that the e-mail submission be followed up with a CD-ROM or a hard copy of the article and printouts of any charts or other graphics.)
 Submit articles in the following order of format preference: (1) Microsoft Word 98 or newer; (2) RTF (rich text) file.
 We can translate many word-processing formats, both in Macintosh and PC, but if you're using a PC word-processing program or a Macintosh program other than Microsoft Word, please send an additional file of your article document in a “text only” format.

 Diagrams, Illustrations, and Charts:

 You will need to supply your own diagrams (if any are required to understand the text).
 We welcome suggestions for artwork or illustrations to enhance your article.
 Do not send original artwork that you wish to be returned, unless we ask for it.
 If you are using specific birth charts or event charts in your article, please send us a copy of each chart, although we generally recreate the charts for publication.
 You must tell us your original source for all birth and event data to be used in your article.
 Please study the attached information on “How To Source and Cite Your Data for Publication in TMA” before you submit your article.

 Once we request and receive your article, we will let you know within approximately 90 days of receipt whether your article is accepted, accepted pending revision, or declined.
 (For future reference, if your article is time sensitive, you should begin the query process at least 8 months before the publication date of the magazine you’d like it to appear in, although we can sometimes squeeze in a current events article at the last minute.)